AishwaryaCodes/dls-component-library/README.md

 These are areas I would address given more time:

 **Prettier**
 Add a `.prettierrc` config and integrate it with ESLint via `eslint-config-prettier` to avoid rule conflicts.
-Formatting should be automatic and never something a developer has to think about.

 **Stricter ESLint rules**
 The current ESLint config is minimal.
 I'd add `eslint-plugin-jsx-a11y` for accessibility linting at the authoring stage, and `eslint-plugin-react-hooks` to enforce the rules of hooks.